-- 3.1 The usage limits for Restricted Wind Tunnel Testing and Restricted CFD Simulations are expressed in terms of Wind On Time, number of runs, tunnel occupancy and CFD Teraflops Usage during an Aerodynamic Testing Period. - 3.2 An Aerodynamic Testing Period is an eight week period used for evaluation of these restrictions.
-As soon as one Aerodynamic Testing Period finishes, a new one begins.
-The start and finishing dates for each Aerodynamic Testing Period for a given calendar year will be published by the FIA at the start of each calendar year. - 3.3 Wind On Time is defined as the amount of time (in hours) per week, averaged over the Aerodynamic Testing Period, where the wind tunnel air speed exceeds 15m/s for Restricted Wind Tunnel Testing.
-For the avoidance of doubt any Restricted Wind Tunnel Testing performed for the Team by any Related Party of that Team, or any agent or sub-contractor of the Team or any of its Related Parties during an Aerodynamic Testing Period must be included in this calculation as if the tests were performed by the Team. - 3.4 CFD Teraflops Usage is defined as the average number of teraflops of computing power used for the purpose of making Restricted CFD Simulations during the Aerodynamic Testing Period.
-For the avoidance of doubt, computer resource used for Restricted CFD Simulations that fail or are aborted by the user must still be included in the CFD Teraflops Usage calculation.
-For the further avoidance of doubt any Restricted CFD Simulations performed for the Team by any Related Party of that Team, or any agent or sub-contractor of the Team or any of its Related Parties during an Aerodynamic Testing Period must be included in this calculation as if the simulations were performed by the Team. - 3.5 Each Team must limit Restricted Wind Tunnel Testing and Restricted CFD Simulations so that at the end of each Aerodynamic Testing Period it can be demonstrated that the Team has operated according to the Limit Line. - 3.6 The Limit Line is defined as follows:
+- 3. Combined RWTT and RCFDs Restriction - 3.1 The usage limits for RWTT and RCFDs are expressed in terms of Wind On Time, number of runs, tunnel occupancy and CFD TeraFLOPs usage during an ATP. - 3.2 An ATP is an eight week period used for evaluation of these restrictions.
+As soon as one ATP finishes, a new one begins. - 3.3 Wind On Time is defined as the amount of time (in hours) per week, averaged over the ATP, where the wind tunnel air speed exceeds 15m/s for RWTT.
+For the avoidance of doubt any RWTT performed for the competitor by any Associate of the competitor (as defined in Section 8 of Appendix 6) and/or by any contracted party of the competitor or of any Associate of the competitor or any external entity working on behalf of the competitor or for its own purposes and subsequently providing the results of its work to the competitor during an ATP must be included in this calculation as if the tests were performed by the competitor. - 3.4 CFD TeraFLOP usage is defined as the average number of TeraFLOPs of computing power used for the purpose of making RCFDs during the ATP.
+For the avoidance of doubt, computer resource used for RCFDs that fail or are aborted by the user must still be included in the CFD TeraFLOP usage calculation.
+For the further avoidance of doubt any RCFDs performed for the competitor by any Associate of the competitor (as defined in Section 8 of Appendix 6) and/or by any contracted party of the competitor or of any Associate of the competitor or any external entity working on behalf of the competitor or for its own purposes and subsequently providing the results of its work to the competitor during an ATP must be included in this calculation as if the simulations were performed by the competitor. - 3.5 Each competitor must limit RWTT and RCFDs so that at the end of each ATP it can be demonstrated that the competitor has operated according to the Limit Line. - 3.6 The Limit Line is defined as follows: